djradon/public-notes/email.public-rdf-star.summary-un-asserted.md

 To see that this works, try it out in an OWL tool such as the OWL-RL reasoner, which is also online courtesy of the Finnish National Library at [1].
 That example link uses the example data above, which I put in a gist at [2].
 (In that gist there is also a version where the `:seller` is not directly asserted, but `<purchase1>`  instead also reifies `<Alice> :shoppedAt <ComputerStore>`, and rules are added so that the `:seller` and `:shoppedAt` triples are entailed.)

 Aside: I think it is imperative that reifiers like `<purchase1>` are recognized, as shown above, as standard N-ary relationships.
 A lot of the *seemingly* simple triple annotations we've seen appear to be of that kind, in "disguise" (just a piecemeal description of).
 And N-aries are a common kind of relationship reification *not* limited to the rather narrow "triple token" notion informally defined in RDF.
-Specifically, the Purchase class is a kind of reifier known as a relator [2], which mediates the buyer, item, and seller, date, cost, currency.
+Specifically, the Purchase class is a kind of reifier known as a [[relator|prdct.ontouml#relator]] [2], which mediates the buyer, item, and seller, date, cost, currency.
 Which I think at least Enrico has been saying all along.

 So with `rdf:reifies`, transparent triple terms as objects, and the addition of a simple "T-entailment", we appear to already have all pieces required to cater for the use cases we have deemed reasonable, including ones where reified relationships should also be entailed to hold.
 With ontology-powered systems, they mighn't need triple terms to begin with.
 But the annotation syntax is a practical convenience for lots of real world systems, where the above OWL usage is far from prevalent today, or where other concerns are more pressing.
 As shown above, semantically, OWL has what is needed to make all approaches interoperable.
 (And a lot more is available, such as cardinality restrictions).